mbunge/php-attributes/README.md

 ## Features
 - Apply PHP 8 attributes to a class and class components
 - Automatically apply attributes to autoloaded classes
+- Restrict attributes to filter condition of class name, namespace or class reflection

 See [Upcoming features](https://github.com/mbunge/php-attributes/issues?q=is%3Aissue+is%3Aopen+label%3A%22upcoming+feature%22) of next release.

 ## Concept

-php-attributes uses a decorated composer autoloader and notifies a resolver with loaded class name.
+php-attributes uses a decorated composer autoloader and notifies a handler with loaded class name.
 The attributes for class components get resolved using reflections.

 This package supports attributes for